react-native-share/react-native-share/example/README.md

 #IOS

-Since we are using cocoapods to manage our ios dependencies.
+Since We are using cocoapods to manage our ios dependencies.
 After installing it, you will need to reproduce these steps:

 1. `yarn` or `npm i`
 2. `yarn start` or `npm start`